About the Project

 The research will advance knowledge on the use of algorithms for sepsis detection in practice, and how algorithmic processes and tools should be designed, developed, and integrated to maximise value for patients, doctors and other stakeholders.
 The aim is to develop a theoretical model of effective use for sepsis prediction algorithms, as well as expert guidance on how algorithmic work processes should be designed and managed in practice.

-The successful candidate will work with Sepsis Breakthrough Collaborative, a new initiative at Queensland Health, aiming to utilize machine learning algorithms for early detection of sepsis in children and adults.
-This project will help and support the QH team to minimize the risks and maximize the value of algorithmic decision making.
+This project commenced in February 2022 with the recruitment of PhD researcher Krishna Dermawan who is based at The University of Queensland.
+Krishna will have the opportunity to collaborate with leading experts in Queensland Health to understand how clinical teams can best leverage new AI risk prediction algorithms, and work with the Sepsis Breakthrough Collaborative, a new initiative at Queensland Health, aiming to utilize machine learning algorithms for early detection of sepsis in children and adults.
+The project will help and support the Queensland Health team to minimize the risks and maximize the value of algorithmic decision making.
 In addition to helping to understand and improve the rollout and use of new risk prediction tools for sepsis, the knowledge from this project will have implications for how clinicians use a range of new digital health tools, as the sepsis case is an instance of a general trend occurring across the clinical specialties.
+It is supervised by CIRES Research Director and Chief Investigator Professor Marta Indulska, Dr Ida Asadi Someh, Professor Andrew Burton-Jones, and Dr Adam Irwin (Queensland Health).